Moqume/Cookillian-WP/readme.txt

 = Features =

-* Selective cookie filtering and alerts based on the visitor's originating country
+* Selective alerts based on the visitor's originating country
+* Support for both "Explicit" and "Implied" consent
+* Attempts to remove cookies either before or after a visitor has opted out (selectable)
+* Optional JavaScript loading if cookies are permitted
 * Automatic alerts, or manually displayed using a WordPress filter, API or shortcode
 * Fully customizable alert text and styling
-* Optional JavaScript loading if cookies are permitted
 * Support for Cookie-based PHP Sessions
 * Define cookies that are required for the operation of the website
 * Automatic collection of cookies used by the website